-In this Guest Blog appearance for AV24-7, a Sydney & Melbourne based Audio Visual Production Company with over 10 years experience in the events industry, Jacqui O’Brien (Founder of The JOB Creative) provides insight into preparing a successful conference presentation and how to avoid a few common presentation mistakes.
+In this Guest Blog appearance for AV24-7, a Sydney & Melbourne based Audio Visual Production Company with over 10 years experience in the events industry, Jacqui O’Brien (Founder of Persuaders) provides insight into preparing a successful conference presentation and how to avoid a few common presentation mistakes.

 STAGE 1 : THE PURPOSE